Today I'll share my favorite way to grill Grass-fed Ribeye Steaks.

 One quick note before I dive into steak prep details:

-If you enjoy top quality Grass-fed Beef at a discount price... be sure to get notified of our Beef Savings Event each May.
+If you want top quality Grass-fed Beef Savings... be sure to get notified of our Beef Event each May.

-Event Members get early access to the best deals of the year.
-Last time, every bundle purchase on opening day even got a free pack of our brand new Classic Cowboy Beef Jerky!
+Event Members get early access to the best deals of the year including our popular Steak Lover's Bundle.
+This year, every bundle purchase on opening day will get a free pack of our new Salt & Pepper Meat Sticks!

-Join here to be sure you get early access for next year's event.
+Join here to be sure you get early access for the May Beef Savings event.

 Here's our freshly cut 100% Grass-fed Ribeye Steaks at the butcher shop.
 After a 12 day dry age and expert trimming they look ready for the grill!